mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Aspects of the design encourage this kinds of error.
 Certainly the process of code patching does.

-## Personal expression - Funds of Knowledge

-This section explores some of the designed and emerging processes that facilitate the use of home funds of knowledge in this making environment.

 <!--
 ### Building Identities as Game Makers DROP THIS FOR NOW MOVE TO NEW PAPER